 Increase your bottom time – dive Nitrox!

-This 2 day course is designed to qualify certified divers to use enriched air (commonly called Nitrox) for no stop recreational diving.
+The course is designed to qualify certified divers to use enriched air (commonly called Nitrox) for no stop recreational diving.
 Nitrox is becoming increasingly popular and is widely available in many popular dive destinations.
 Many Phuket based Thailand diving liveaboards now have Nitrox on board.
 Some day trip boats can also carry Nitrox on request, and your course can be combined with either a day trip or a liveaboard.
 The first day is a classroom session, learning all about Nitrox and how to plan dives.
 On the second day you dive!
 It’s also possible to make the Nitrox theory online with eLearning.

-SSI Nitrox Course – Prices
+PADI Nitrox Course – Prices

 Book Online with no credit card charges!